 In 2002, our sales outside North America represented less than 1% of our revenues, i-STT's sales outside North America represented approximately 100% of its revenues and Pihana's sales outside North America represented approximately 45% of its revenues.
-For the six months ended June 30, 2003, the combined company recognized 15% of its revenues outside North America.
-We anticipate that, for the foreseeable future, approximately 15% to 20% of the combined company's revenues will be derived from sources outside North America.
+For the three months ended March 31, 2003, the combined company recognized 16% of its revenues outside North America.
+We anticipate that, for the foreseeable future, approximately 15% of the combined company's revenues will be derived from sources outside North America.
 Our management team is comprised primarily of Equinix executives before the combination, some of whom have had limited or no experience overseeing international operations.